 Three Main Reasons To Season A New Smoker

-Remove Contaminants, dust, grease, and oils remaining in the smoker after manufacturing should be burned off.
+1. Remove contaminants, Dust, grease, and oils remaining in the smoker

-As we have mentioned before, Burning contaminants that do not belong in your smoker is the primary reason and the most crucial reason to season your smoker.
+As we have mentioned before, Burning contaminants that do not belong in your smoker is the primary and most crucial reason to season your smoker.